portal banner

 These images of a patient with acute myocardial infarction images were acquired on Ingenia 1.5T with and without Compressed SENSE.

-clinical image cardiac mri compressed sense us desktop
+clinical image cardiac mri compressed sense desktop

 3D whole heart MRI and coronary arteries w/wo Compressed SENSE